 MOTIVATION.
 Why is he/she teaching meditation?
 How genuine is the motive?
 Some people are just seeing that “meditation is hot” and want to “ride the wave” and start teaching it, or offering as part of their services.
 Is the intention of teaching driven by “I have found this treasure, it has changed my life, and I want to share it with the world”?
 Or is it mixed in with greed, arrogance, feelings of “being special” and “knowing it all”, abuse of power and sex?
 Is he/she more serving you, or wanted to be served by you?
 Is the main motivation a love for service, or the dream to become the next self-help guru success story?

 INTEGRATION.
-A person that has been practicing the technique and philosophy of meditation will show certain personal qualities, like calmness, kindness, patience, compassion, humility, truthfulness, openness, and ethical conduct.
+A person that has been practicing the technique and philosophy of meditation will show certain personal qualities, like calmness, kindness, patience, compassion, humility, truthfulness, openness, and ethical conduct (that is part of the integration/application pillar of meditation).
 For those that have gone really deep in meditation, there is a characteristic luminosity and kindness in the face, a presence and stillness in the eyes.
 Not that we should expect perfection of character, but qualities like this tend to increase with maturity of practice, and reflect the state of the teacher’s mind.
 This is especially important for those that teach it in the context of a spiritual tradition.
 It basically answers the question: “Do you walk your talk?”.

 BACKGROUND.
 From whom has your teacher learned to meditate?
 Only from books, or also from experienced meditators?
 Be suspicious of people that only learned from books, and start giving mindfulness workshops and expensive meditation lessons.
 In the secular context, learn from someone who has done a structured course in teaching that particular technique.
 In the spiritual context, except for extraordinary cases, look for a person with a link to a particular tradition; someone that has learned from a real master in that tradition, did a lot of study and practice, and spent time on retreats.